 If you noticed in that video, there is a ‘S’ shaped preload spring in the differential.
 The quickest way to spot a limited slip differential is the presence of one of those springs.

-The Limited Slip differential will send power to both wheels equally when traveling straight, however when one wheel spins due to a lack of traction, the differential will automatically provide torque to the other wheel with traction.
-Limited Slip differentials limit the loss of torque to a slipping wheel through various mechanisms such as clutches, gears cones, and other methods dependant on the unit.
-The limited slip will not provide 100% lock up of the differential in extreme situations such as when a wheel completely looses traction.
+The Limited Slip differential will send power to both wheels equally when traveling straight, however when one-wheel spins due to a lack of traction, the differential will automatically provide torque to the other wheel with traction.
+Limited Slip differentials limit the loss of torque to a slipping wheel through various mechanisms such as clutches, gears cones, and other methods dependent on the unit.
+The limited slip will not provide 100% lock up of the differential in extreme situations such as when a wheel completely loses traction.

 Differential – The Locker!